KrazyPotatooo/cs_elective_flask/README.md

 Final Exam Drill.
 CSE1

+CRUD(Create, Read, Update, Delete) operations for all the table in the database, Tests all the python file,
+Created a python file on every table,
+Added a simple search functionality,
+Using Postman to CREATE(POST),READ(GET),UPDATE(PUT),DELETE(DELETE), I used the JSON format

 Activity: Building a CRUD REST API with MySQL, Testing, and XML/JSON Output In this hands-on activity, you will be creating a CRUD (Create, Read, Update, Delete) REST API for your chosen MySQL database (from our recent activity).
 The API will allow users to interact with the database and will act as an Interface to any  client that understands